-Also, keep in mind that acing the homework with a 100%, though homework is a significant portion of your grade (40% of the total grade, including both online and written) this will not be enough to allow you to pass the class if you do poorly on exams; thus, it is not beneficial to copy the homework each week from your peers without understanding it.
+Also, keep in mind that acing the homework with a 100%, though homework is a significant portion of your grade (40% of the total grade) this will not be enough to allow you to pass the class if you do poorly on exams; thus, it is not beneficial to copy the homework each week from your peers without understanding it.
 Independent of whether you work in groups on your homework outside of class or work individually and never collaborate with your fellow classmates, your performance and your performance alone is the determining factor that will allow you to pass the individual in-class exams (exams total 60% of the overall class grade).
 I expect everyone to put the time and effort in on the homework and to do very well on it (this is your grade padding), what will separate out the A, B, C, and D students will be individual exam performance.
-It is ill advised to continually ask your peers for help on the homework and then simply copy what they say without understanding the concepts or the detailed math behind the problem; you might get some partial credit on the written homework, and might be able to fool MasteringPhysics by figuring out the algorithm with the given numbers, but this is a surefire way to fail the exams if you do not understand the concepts and math.
+It is ill advised to continually ask your peers for help on the homework and then simply copy what they say without understanding the concepts or the detailed math behind the problem; you might get some partial credit on the written homework, but this is a surefire way to fail the exams if you do not understand the concepts and math.
 Continually ask questions until you understand the concepts and the math, this is how to pass the exams.